aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/general/using-client-side-functions-to-select-range-or-get-the-selected-range-in-gridweb/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Articles-UsingClientSideRangeFunctions-UsingRangeFunctions.aspx" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Articles-UsingClientSideRangeFunctions-UsingRangeFunctions.aspx" >}}